rwpalmer/tzLib/README.md

 * IANA maintains the time zone database that communication companies and OS vendors use to manage local time world wide.

-* Using an IANA defined time zone ID as a key to the timezone database, tzLib submits a PHP query to an HTTP Server, and the HTTP Server responds with six data elements:
+* Using an IANA defined time zone ID as a key, tzLIb issues a PHP query to an HTTP server to obtain the time zone data it needs to configure local time and to perform DST transitions at the proper time.
-	*	The time zone's standard offset.
-	*	The time zone's current offset.
-	*	An abbreviation that describes the current offset.
-	*	The time of the next DST transition.
-	*	The current offset after the next DST transition.
-	*	An abbreviation that describes the post transition offset.

-* Using the data from the HTTP server, tzLib updates the devices time zone settings and stores a 128-byte tzBlock in EEPROM.
-The tzBlock retains:
-	* The time zone ID, so tzLib can periodically query the HTTP server to keep time zone data current.
-	* Server provided data elements required to configurelocal time, so that tzLib can configure local time whenever the system reboots, even if no network connectivity is available at that time.
+* Time zone data is stored in EEPROM to assue that the data is available whenever the system reboots, even if no network connection is available at that time.
-	* DST transition data to assure that tzLib can perform DST transitions at the scheduled time.

 ## CURRENT STATE OF THE PROJECT